engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 query.mapToMap();
 ```

-The keys of the map will be the selected column names.
+The *keys* of the map will be the selected *column names*.

-Or, when a query returns a single column, we can map it to the desired Java type:
+Or, when a query returns *a single column*, we can map it to the desired Java type:

 ```java
 handle.createQuery("select name from project").mapTo(String.class);
 ```

-Jdbi has built-in mappers for many common classes.
+Jdbi has *built-in mappers* for many common classes.
 Those that are specific to some library or database system are provided in separate modules.

 Of course, we can also define and register our mappers.
 We'll talk about it in a later section.

-Finally, we can map rows to a bean or some other custom class.
+Finally, we can map *rows* to *a bean* (or entity) or some other custom class.
 Again, we'll see the more advanced options in a dedicated section.

 ## 5.3.
-Iterating Over the Results
+Iterating Over the Results (!!!)

-Once we've decided how to map the results by calling the appropriate method, we receive a ResultIterable object.
+Once we've decided how to map the results by calling the appropriate method, we receive a *ResultIterable* object.

 We can then use it to iterate over the results, one row at a time.

+*Collecting Result Options*

+- mapToMap().list() : List<Map<String, Object>>
+- mapToMap().findFirst() : Optional<Map<String, Object>>

 Here we'll look at the most common options.
 We can merely accumulate the results in a list:

 ```java
 List<Map<String, Object>> results = query.mapToMap().list();